| Environmental Columns

 Starting your seedlings

-There are different methods to start seedlings, depending on the species.
+Different methods are used to start seedlings, based on the species.
 Seeds may require cold stratification, i.e., a gradual change in temperature to simulate the end of winter and the arrival of spring temperatures, or may need to be planted directly in the ground or sown indoors.
 Root vegetables such as carrots, radishes or beans should be planted directly outside to avoid handling that could damage them.
 Cucurbits (squash, melons, cucumbers, etc.) must be grown in small peat pots that can be planted directly in the ground to avoid handling the plants, whose roots are very fragile.
 Tomatoes can be grown directly in individual pots so that you don’t have to transplant them after the first leaves appear.

 Indoor growing is done for plants that require a start early in the year, while the Quebec climate does not yet allow for germination and growth outdoors.
 Several online resources are available for growing seedlings.